Rxfa/r6-social/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [ ] Extract, clean and organize data on players, staff, teams and competitions.
+- [ ] Write all the extracted data to the database.
-* [ ] Users can create, edit and delete their accounts.
+- [ ] Users can create, edit and delete their accounts.
+- [ ] Mods can suspend Users.
+- [ ] Create fake currency for betting system.
-* [ ] Following system.
+- [ ] Create betting system.
-* [ ] Write players, staff, teams and competitions data to the database.
-* [ ] Users can place bets, and compete with others to see who wins the most.
-* [ ] App displays all the data in great detail.
+- [ ] App displays **as much data as possible** in an intuitive and good looking way.
-* [ ] Predictive analytics.
+- [ ] Prediction analytics. (maybe)

 See the [open issues](https://github.com/rxfa/r6-social/issues) for a full list of proposed features (and known issues).